healthy foods

 • Other proteins such as egg yolks, beef liver, and cheese provide vitamin D.

-Keep in mind though, if you truly are deficient you’ll probably need supplements.
-Dr. Lunzer says that people with deficiencies may need to take supplements until normal levels of vitamin D are completely restored.
+Keep in mind, though, if you are deficient, you’ll probably need to take supplements until normal levels of vitamin D are completely restored.

 Do You Need Vitamin D Deficiency Testing?

 If you think you have a deficiency, you may need to be tested by your doctor.
-While Dr. Lunzer says there typically aren’t symptoms of deficiency, you may experience symptoms in some cases.
+There typically aren’t symptoms of deficiency, but you may experience symptoms in some cases.

 Possible Vitamin D Deficiency Symptoms: